Cunuduh/lyra/README.md

 While Demucs helps to isolate vocals and Whisper provides high-quality transcription, the output will need to be reviewed and edited, especially if there are:
 - Heavy effects on vocals
 - Multiple overlapping voices

+You can use the `--prompt` argument to guide the transcription process by providing the initial lyrics or an example of how it should be transcribed